xih0320/MDD-Bioinformatics-ML/README.md

-# Gene Expression Analysis and Network Analysis in MDD
+# Gene Expression Analysis and Machine Learning Modeling for Major Depressive Disorder (MDD)

-An end-to-end RNA-seq analysis project investigating gene expression changes associated with Major Depressive Disorder(MDD) using public GEO data(GSE98793, n=192).
+An end-to-end transcriptomic analysis project investigating gene expression changes associated with Major Depressive Disorder(MDD) using public GEO data(GSE98793, n=192).

 ---

 ## Overview

-This project applies statistical modeling, functional enrichment, and protein-protein interaction (PPI) network analysis to characterize transcriptomic changes in MDD.
+This project integrates statistical modeling, functional enrichment, and protein-protein interaction (PPI) network analysis with machine learning approaches (LASSO, Random Forest, XGBoost) to predict disease status from gene expression profiles to characterize transcriptomic changes in MDD.
 The analysis spans from raw expression data to biologically interpretable findings, with a focus on immune-related gene signatures.

 ---